 - and alleviating pancreatic damage.

-This further supports the theory that B12’s protective effects result from improved energy supply rather than oxidative stress regulation, as previously thought.
+This further supports the theory that B12’s protective effects result from an improved energy supply rather than the regulation of oxidative stress, as previously thought.

 Causes and symptoms of acute pancreatitis